Rafe/code-warrior-questions/readme.md

 ## Structure

-Every question will fit in three level, basic, moderate and hard and in the folder which named by the question id.
+Every question will fit in three levels: basic, moderate and hard and in the folder which named by the question id.

-list.json file include all files in all levels.
+list.json file included all files in all levels.

 ## Contribution